tinythings/sysinspect/docs/genusage/operator_security.rst

 Registration
 ------------

-When a minion starts without an existing trust relationship, it reports the master fingerprint and waits for registration.
+The preferred operator path is ``sysinspect network --add ...``.

+Manual ``sysminion --register`` still exists, but it is no longer the normal day-to-day onboarding flow for managed hosts.

 Typical operator flow:

 1. Start ``sysmaster``.
-2. Start the minion once and note the reported master fingerprint.
-3. Verify that fingerprint out-of-band.
-4. Register the minion with ``sysminion --register <master-fingerprint>``.
-5. Start the minion normally with ``sysminion --start``.
+2. Make sure SSH access to the target host already works.
+3. Publish or refresh the desired ``sysminion`` build in the repository.
+4. Run ``sysinspect network --add ...``.
+5. Verify the host with ``sysinspect cluster --online`` or ``sysinspect network --info ...``.

 After registration: